Company Number: 4413282

-2.1 The liability of each member is limited to £1, being the amount that each member undertakes to contribute to the assets of the Company in the event of it being wound up while he is a member or within one year after he ceases to be a member, for—
+2.1 The liability of each member is limited to £1, being the amount that each member undertakes to contribute to the assets of the Company in the event of it being wound up while such person is a member or within one year after such person ceases to be a member, for:

-(a) payment of the Company’s debts and liabilities contracted before he ceases to be a member,
+(a) payment of the Company’s debts and liabilities contracted before they cease to be a member;

 (c) adjustment of the rights of the contributories among themselves.